CFFinch62/PROJECT-ARCHITECT/README.md

 ## License

-Proprietary - All rights reserved
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For questions or issues, please contact the development team.
+For questions or issues, please contact Fragillidae Software (info@fragilidaesoftware.com)